Set within the beautiful grounds at Pendra Loweth holiday resort, this two bedroom holiday home is just a short drive from buzzing Falmouth.

 Charleston Cottage is a great cottage for two or three guests looking for a peaceful break away.

 Over two floors.
-Two bedrooms: 1 x double, 1 x single.
+Two bedrooms: 1 x double with TV, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 About the location